sajjan15/sajjan15/README.md

 ### 3. **[BMCT Cars](https://github.com/sajjan15/Front-End-Web-Programming.git)**
 *Front-End Web Programming Course Project*
-A **Front-End Web Programming** project showcasing an interactive and responsive website for a car dealership.
+An interactive and responsive website for a car dealership.
 Built with HTML, CSS, and JavaScript, this project highlights my skills in web design and user interface development.

 ## 🚀 What I'm Working On
 - Enhancing **web app performance** with real-time features using technologies like WebSockets.